Emissions Trading System (ETS) in shipping

 WHAT ARE THE PENALTIES FOR NON-COMPLIANCE?

-WHICH OTHER JURISDICTIONS HAVE INCLUDED MARITIME SECTOR IN ETS?
+WHICH OTHER JURISDICTIONS HAVE INCLUDED THE MARITIME SECTOR IN ETS?

-On its path to decarbonisation, we trust that Members would find this article informative.
+We trust that Members will find this article useful as they navigate their path to decarbonisation.
 We welcome all feedback on this or any other Loss Prevention guidance.

 Please feel free to contact the team should you have any further queries on this matter.